 How Residents in Peoria Can Keep Their Homes Cockroach-Free All Year Long

 The summer months are when cockroach infestations are most likely to happen in Peoria.
 So summer cockroach prevention tips are a good place to start.
-The secret to reducing cockroaches in your yard, in summer, is the elimination of food, water, and harborage.
+The secret to reducing cockroaches in your yard during summertime is the elimination of food, water, and harborage.

 Exterior trash often has rotting meats and vegetables inside.
 This makes trash a prime target for cockroaches.
-Some food can even lure cockroaches in from a great distance, foods such as fermented food items, beer cans, or discarded wine bottles.
+Some foods can even lure cockroaches in from a great distance, such as fermented food items, beer cans, or discarded wine bottles.

 Cockroaches are drawn to moist areas and organic material.
 They are commonly found in wood piles and under leaf litter.
 They hang out in areas of shade and high humidity.
 If you have shaded areas near your home, consider trimming some tree branches to let the sunlight dry the topsoil.
 If you have densely packed plants in your landscaping, consider putting space between them to help with airflow.

 There are some conditions that can moisten the soil around your home.
 If you have a broken gutter system, it should be repaired as quickly as possible.
 If you have a leaky spigot or pipe, that tap water can saturate the ground.

 Cockroaches will hide in and under objects found in your yard.
 If you have items that are against your home, especially piles of organic debris, roaches will use them.
 Wood piles, brush piles, and leaf piles are all examples of cockroach hiding places.
 Those cockroaches will also use an old appliance, an automobile, a piece of furniture, a toy, or similar items as harborage.
 But don't put it past them to go straight past those items to find harborage in your home.